Evolutionary scheduling of university activities based on consumption forecasts to minimise electricity costs: Results and discussion

 \subsection{Forecasting}

 Table \ref{tab:fcst} provides the accuracy scores achieved with the final model configuration.
-The accuracy is assessed with a Mean Absolute Scaled Error (MASE), a metric commonly used for forecast evaluation \cite{hyndman2006another}.
-The metric is defined in Eq. \ref{eq:MASE}.
+The accuracy is assessed with the MASE, which is defined in (\ref{eq:MASE}).

 After validating the model using the October data, we proceed to apply the same model to forecast the subsequent month, November 2020.
 The model generally gives predictions with MASE smaller than 1.
 Therefore, it succeeds at beating a seasonal persistence of previous 28 days.
 The LGB model is more consistent at accurate prediction of photovoltaic generation sequences.
+The aggregate error of forecasts in all buildings and solar installations is visualized in the Fig.~\ref{fig:forecast_agg}.
+The time period shown in the figure examines the aggregate consumption from Monday 23 of November 2020 to the end of the scheduling time for readability reasons.
+A significant underestimation is observed at the peak values.
+Such behaviour is assumed to be caused by models failing to detect a change in trend occurring between the months of October and November.
+The LGB model are tuned using the October data for validation, thus overfitting to the patterns observed in that particular period.